basp-group/uSARA/README.md

 The python script that can be used to extract monochromatic measurements from MS files in the above format is also provided in the folder ``pyxisMs2mat``.

 ### Configuration file
-The configiration file is a ``.json`` format file defining the parameters required by different algorithms.
+The configuration file is a ``.json`` format file defining the parameters required by different algorithms.

 ## Examples
-The scripts that used to generate the reconstructions shown in Figure 3.(e) in [1] can be found in the folder ``examples``.
+An example script is provided in the folder ``examples``.
 To launch these tests, please download the simulated measurements from this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/et0o4jl0d9twskrshdd7j/h?rlkey=gyl3fj3y7ca1tmoa1gav71kgg&dl=0) and move the folder ``simulated_measurements`` folder inside ``./examples``.
 Then change your current directory to ``./examples`` and launch the MATLAB scripts inside the folder.
 The results will be saved in the folder ``./results/3c353_dt8_seed0``.
 The groundtruth images of these measurements can be found in this (temporary) [Dropbox link](https://www.dropbox.com/scl/fo/mct058u0ww9301vrsgeqj/h?rlkey=hz8py389nay5jmqgzxz4knqja&dl=0).